Use Habit Stacking to Improve Your Finances

 • Schedule bill payments

-• Read financial newsletter
+• Read a financial newsletter

-• Add money to savings jar/bank account
+• Add money to the savings jar or bank account

 Step 3: Stack!